gleicht/ReviewDemo.github.io/README.md

 <!--//| git status | List all new or modified files | Verifed functional |-->
 <!--//| git diff | Show file differences that haven't been staged | see [RESOURCES](#resources) |-->

-# Staging Environments: How to Deploy a Wordpress staging Site Using Softaculous
+## Staging Environments: How to Deploy a Wordpress Staging Site Using Softaculous

-## Table of Contents
+### Table of Contents

 - [Introduction](#Introduction)
 - [Why Use a Staging Site](#Why-Use-a-Staging-Site)